Coronavirus: Chaos Follows Trump's European Travel Ban; EU Says It Wasn't Warned

 The scene was even more frantic at European airports.

-"Bedlam at U.S.-bound airlines at [Charles De Gaulle airport] in Paris early this a.m., as Americans pay as much as $20,000 for last-minute flights," reporter Mike McIntire of The New York Times said via Twitter.
+"Bedlam at U.S.-bound airlines at [Charles De Gaulle Airport] in Paris early this a.m., as Americans pay as much as $20,000 for last-minute flights," reporter Mike McIntire of The New York Times said via Twitter.

 Bedlam at U.S.-bound airlines at CDG in Paris early this a.m., as Americans pay as much as $20,000 for last-minute flights. pic.twitter.com/kkbOAEFn4Y— Mike McIntire (@mmcintire) March 12, 2020

-McIntire added that he did not pay that large sum — but he said he got an urgent call from a relative in the U.S. after Trump announced the ban, and bought an expensive ticket online as a result.
+McIntire added that he did not pay that large sum — but he said he got an urgent call from a relative in the U.S. after Trump announced the ban and bought an expensive ticket online as a result.

 Trump also said the ban will proscribe "trade and cargo" from Europe, causing more confusion.
 The White House later clarified that the immigration law invoked by the president's ban "only applies to the movement of human beings, not goods or cargo."